 We routinely assess our strategic position and may in the future seek acquisitions or other transactions or growth strategies to further enhance our competitive position.
 We have in the past pursued joint ventures and other transactions aimed at expanding the geography and scope of our operations.
-For example, during 2009, we established a private equity business with Edgewater.
-During 2011, we added a global real estate investment team.
-During 2012, we integrated our Brazilian operations based in São Paulo.
-During 2014, we acquired certain convertible securities sales and trading assets and we opened an asset management office in Dubai.
 We expect to continue to explore acquisitions, growth strategies and partnership or strategic alliance opportunities that we believe to be attractive.

-Acquisitions, growth strategies and joint ventures involve a number of risks and present financial, managerial and operational challenges, including potential disruption of our ongoing business and distraction of management, difficulty with integrating personnel and financial and other systems, hiring additional management and other critical personnel and increasing the scope, geographic diversity and complexity of our operations.
+Acquisitions, growth strategies and joint ventures involve a number of risks and present financial, managerial and operational challenges.
+These risks and challenges include potential disruption of our ongoing business and distraction of management, difficulty integrating personnel and financial and other systems, difficulty hiring additional management and other critical personnel, and other challenges arising from the increased scope, geographic diversity and complexity of our operations.